Cinergix/meteor-splunk-storm/README.md

 ##Resources

 You can find anything having to do with Splunk Storm [here](http://splunkstorm.com).
-You can also find full reference [documentation](http://docs.splunk.com/Documentation/Storm/latest/User/UseStormsRESTAPI) of the REST API:
+You can also find full reference [documentation](http://docs.splunk.com/Documentation/Storm/latest/User/UseStormsRESTAPI) of the REST API.

 ##Credits